 Add a page titled "Notion MCP" to page "Development"

-The system will create a new page named "Notion MCP" under the parent page "Development".
+The AI will create a new page named "Notion MCP" under the "Development" page.

 Get the content of page 1a6b35e6e67f802fa7e1d27686f017f2

-This will retrieve the content from the specified page ID.
+The AI will retrieve the content of the specified page using its ID.

 To add this MCP server to Claude Code, run this command in your terminal: